yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 #### At-least-once delivery

 Updates for rows will be pushed at least once.
 With "at-least-once" delivery, you will never lose a message, but might end up being delivered to a CDC consumer more than once.
-This can happen in case of tablet leader change, where the old leader already pushed changes to Kafka, but the latest pushed `op id` was not updated in `cdc_subscribers` table.
+This can happen in case of tablet leader change, where the old leader already pushed changes to Kafka, but the latest pushed `op id` was not updated in the CDC metadata.

 For example, imagine a CDC client has received changes for a row at times t1 and t3.
 It is possible for the client to receive those updates again.